 Wellington’s story began in this lush valley and river landscapes of the Hutt Valley.
 It’s a place where the sun shines a little longer than Wellington city, so there’s more time in the day to all the amazing activities that the Hutt Valley has to offer.
 Discover the art and history of the Hutt Valley and explore this outdoor haven in the surrounding regional parks.
 We’ll go through all the highlights in this list of things to do in the Hutt Valley!

-From innovative cultural attractions like art galleries and museums, to bustling city streets with cafes and shops, to nature escapes and family-friendly experiences, if anything you’ll be overwhelmed the amount of things to do in Lower Hutt and Upper Hutt.
-For more advice on planning you trip to the Hutt Valley, see Hutt Valley – Guide for Backpackers.
+From innovative cultural attractions like art galleries and museums to bustling city streets with cafes and shops to nature escapes and family-friendly experiences, if anything you’ll be overwhelmed the number of things to do in Lower Hutt and Upper Hutt.
+For more advice on planning your trip to the Hutt Valley, see Hutt Valley – Guide for Backpackers.

 1. Play a round of golf

 The Hutt Valley is here to serve all you golfers out there (or non-golfers if you want to try out New Zealand’s most popular sport for yourself).
-There are are whopping nine golf courses and driving ranges in the Hutt Valley.
+There are a whopping nine golf courses and driving ranges in the Hutt Valley.
 See our top picks in 21 Best Golf Courses in New Zealand.

 Location: All around the Hutt Valley.

 2. Bike the Remutaka Cycle Trail

 The Remutaka Cycle Trail, 115km of grade 1-4 trail, begins/end in the Hutt Valley.
 Petone Wharf is the official start point, where riders can enjoy a cycle along the Hutt River along a disused railway line.
 The journey takes you through to Wairarapa’s vineyards and along the rugged Wairarapa Coast.
 Bike rentals and transport can be organised here.

 Location: Petone Wharf, Lower Hutt.